 Something weird has happened in the last decade.
-Very large numbers of people from Mumbai want to go and stand under a waterfall in the Sahyadris during the monsoon.
+Very large numbers of people from Mumbai go and stand under a waterfall in the Sahyadris during the monsoon.
+I suppose they always wanted to, but the prosperity of the last decade has finally enabled them to.
 The photo you see here is of the Ashoka waterfall about a 100 kilometers from Mumbai on a weekend.

 The waterfall was steep, and the path to the crowded pool was down a steep rocky face.
 It seemed as crowded as a suburban railway station at rush hour.
 We had gone to get away from the city, and turned away at the sight of crowds as dense as any we see on a working day.
 Such a density of humans would be dangerous in almost any situation.
 Fortunately, a car can only deliver you about a kilometer away on a slushy road, otherwise the place would be even more dangerous than it is.
 We remembered many recent newspaper stories about accidental deaths by drowning.
 From the statistics published by the National Crime Records Bureau it seems that rates of accidental death by drowning in Maharashtra are high compared to the rest of the country.

 On the drive back we noticed a few spots where cars and motorbikes were parked haphazardly at the edge of the highway near a stream falling over the side.
 People were clambering over the stones below to take selfies in the “waterfalls”.
 If a large number of people take similar selfies, it usually means a social-media buzz.